 The Asus TUF Dash F15 is an attractively thin gaming laptop with an eSports-ready screen.
 But you can squeeze more frames out of other RTX 30-series laptops.
 Also, the F15 has a stronger performance in a chassis that won’t weigh you down when you need to go somewhere.
 And it doesn’t hurt that it has some of the longest battery life in a gaming laptop today.

-MSI’s all-AMD Bravo 15 is a value-focused gaming notebook thanks to its Ryzen 4000 series processor as it delivers admirable 1080p frame rates and justice for the money.
+If you’re looking for a cheap yet the best gaming laptop under 90000, then MSI’s all-AMD Bravo 15 must be the right one for you.
+It has Ryzen 4000 series processor as it delivers admirable 1080p frame rates and justice for the money.
 Although the Bravo 15 falls short in overall gaming performance next to notebooks packing Nvidia’s GeForce GTX 1660 Ti, its strong CPU, ample memory, a good-size dollop of storage, and a high-refresh AMD FreeSync display make it an excellent value asset.

 MSI Bravo 15: Build and Design